Provoked (film): Reception

-On Rotten Tomatoes the film has a rating of 29 percent.
-View London gave a two stars out of five said "Provoked is just about worth seeing for its important subject matter and for Aishwarya Rai's performance but it's a real struggle at times, due to the astonishingly inept direction."
-BBC gave three stars said, "Provoked avoids sentimentality and illustrates how one woman's bravery helped fuel a nationwide crusade and irrevocably altered British laws on domestic violence".
-Derek Elley from Variety stated "With Rai dignified in a largely reactive role, it's the playing by thesps like Richardson and Das, both excellent, that broadens the pic's emotional palette.
+On Rotten Tomatoes the film has a rating of 29 percent out of 100.
+View London gave it two stars out of five, saying: "Provoked is just about worth seeing for its important subject matter and for Aishwarya Rai's performance but it's a real struggle at times, due to the astonishingly inept direction."
+The BBC website, giving it three stars, claimed that "Provoked avoids sentimentality and illustrates how one woman's bravery helped fuel a nationwide crusade and irrevocably altered British laws on domestic violence".

+Derek Elley of Variety stated: "With Rai dignified in a largely reactive role, it's the playing by thesps like Richardson and Das, both excellent, that broadens the pic's emotional palette.
 Main weakness is that, in the flashbacks, Deepak's role has little backgrounding, and his violent outbursts are given no psychological underpinnings.
 Picture is more a quality meller, with clearly defined heroes and villains, than a slice of social realism.
 But for viewers prepared to go with the flow, it works at a gut, movie-movie level".
-The Times which gave a three stars describes "The key to the picture is its resonant message: everyone should see it to be reminded that domestic violence will never be acceptable, and that the law will now not tolerate it.
+The Times, which gave a three-star rating, noted that "The key to the picture is its resonant message: everyone should see it to be reminded that domestic violence will never be acceptable, and that the law will now not tolerate it.
 Mundra thankfully gets Aishwarya Rai to drop her annoying Bollywood mannerisms and surrounds her with sturdy, mainly British, supporting actors.
 The result is that the actress finally delivers a performance which is not only moving but worthy of the fiery material".
-UK Channel Film4 rated four stars gave a verdict "A bold story, told with sensitivity and compassion".
+The UK's Film4 rated it four stars, calling it "A bold story, told with sensitivity and compassion."

-Rediff gave a three stars said "Provoked is an important story which definitely needs to be told.
+Rediff gave the film three stars: "Provoked is an important story which definitely needs to be told.
 What is disheartening is the way it is.
-Sure, the treatment is realistic, production values are good, and the acting is mostly commendable -- but the screenplay (Paul Austin, Rahila Gupta) is shockingly superficial.
+Sure, the treatment is realistic, production values are good, and the acting is mostly commendable - but the screenplay (Carl Austin, Rahila Gupta) is shockingly superficial. [...]
 Aishwarya Rai, on her part, is sincerity personified.
 No make-up, pretty clothes or even a smile adorn her naturally gorgeous disposition.
 But those eyes play their part.
 With changing circumstances her big blue-green brimming eyes look shocked, grieved, frightened, confused and relieved.
-Her effort to speak in fluent Punjabi is truly impressive".
-CNN-IBN's Rajeev Masand gave a "Good" verdict and stated "In all honesty, Provoked wouldn't work if it wasn't for two performances that uplift the film considerably.
+Her effort to speak in fluent Punjabi is truly impressive."
+CNN-IBN's Rajeev Masand gave a 'Good' verdict and stated that "In all honesty, Provoked wouldn't work if it wasn't for two performances that uplift the film considerably.
 It's a sensitive film about domestic abuse.
 The real star of Provoked is Aishwarya Rai who delivers a performance that is appropriately restrained. [...]
 I'll say here, she surprises you with what she strums up.
 It's a performance that penetrates into your consciousness because she plays it with a slow-burning passion rather than an all-out flourish.
-This is easily one of her better acting jobs".
+This is easily one of her better acting jobs."